What Are Basis Points & How Do You Calculate Them?

 Educated merchants make for good merchants.
 That’s why we’re here — to share our expertise and give you the knowledge you need to succeed.

-If you don’t understand how your rates work, do some research or ask someone to explain it to you.
+If you don’t understand basis points or the other aspects affecting your credit card processing rates, do some research or ask someone to explain it to you.
 If your processor can’t do that, you probably want to start looking for a new one.
-You can start by checking out our top-rated merchant account providers.
+You can start by checking out our top-rated credit card processors for small businesses.